Sermon of Zaynab bint Ali in the court of Yazid: Referring to the oppression

 At this point in the sermon she referred to all the oppression and injustices of the Umayyad from time of Abu Sufyan till the time of Yazid ibn Muawiyah.
 She also believed that the Umayyad owed their power to the Islamic Ummah's failure to uphold the Quran and the rightful succession to Muhammad.
 She further stated that:

 Our blood is dripping from their hands and our flesh is falling down from their mouths.

 External consequences of the battle

 Zaynab bint Ali stated that the battle of Karbala had a positive effect on history.
 She believed that jihad, struggle in the path of Allah, had eternal effects.

 You (Yazid) may employ your deceit and cunning efforts, but I swear by Allah that the shame and disgrace which you have earned by the treatment meted out to us cannot be eradicated.

-In the News
+Perspectives

 In his book, Explanations on Sermon of Zaynab bint Ali at the Levant, published by Bustan publications, Ali Karimi Jahromi reviews different opinions about this sermon.